Geomatics

 - 3D mapping and modelling of indoor and outdoor environments.

-Our research capability is supported by the outstanding R&D infrastructure and the transdisciplinary Research Platforms of Faculty of Engineering and Information Technology.
+Our research capability is supported by the outstanding R&D infrastructure and the transdisciplinary Research Platforms of the Faculty of Engineering and Information Technology.

 How to engage with us